grimveig/a11y-test-tutorial/instructions/pa11y/configurations.md

 # Pa11y configurations
 This page contains a limited selection of configurations for a basic run with pa11y.
-For more advanced options see pa11y's  [documnetation on github](https://github.com/pa11y/pa11y#configuration)
+For more advanced options see pa11y's [documnetation on github](https://github.com/pa11y/pa11y#configuration)<br>
+For an example config-file see [custom-config.json](../../examples/pa11y/custom-config.json)

 ##Page scope